Sealyham Terrier: Temperament

 Although happy in the company of others, they are fine if left alone.
 Sealyham Terriers are suited for both the town and country.
-They can be strong willed, occasionally vocal, and boisterous but also full of personality and affectionate.
+They can be strong willed, and in some cases, immensely vocal, and boisterous but also full of personality and affectionate.
 While they make for loyal family companions, they can be trained to be working dogs, making them excellent mousers or ratters.
 They can also be taught as puppies to get along with other animals, including cats and birds.

 Harry Parsons described his Sealyhams thus: "They make great companions, and the way they bond with their owners is almost magical.
 I keep six indoors, and if someone rings about an infestation and asks us to go ratting, they will know and are out of the door in a millisecond.
 If you train them, they'll retrieve.
 They'll do anything to please you."

 Health

-This is a hardy breed with few breed specific health problems.
-The main hereditary problem highlighted by the American Sealyham Terrier Club is an eye condition called lens luxation, for which there are DNA tests.
-Genetic testing can now readily determine if the condition will be passed on and most breeders test both parents before breeding.
-Lens luxation is a condition in which the lens slips out of position in the eyeball due to the weakening of the fibers that holds it in place.
+A 2024 UK study found a life expectancy of 13.1 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

+The Sealyham Terrier is one of the more commonly affected breeds for primary lens luxation which is caused by an autosomal recessive mutation of the ADAMTS17 gene.

 This in turn blocks the flow of fluids in the eye, leading to a painful increase in intra-ocular pressure (glaucoma) and often irreparable optic nerve damage, leading to visual field loss and eventual blindness.

 As of November 2011, the Kennel Club has not highlighted any specific concerns regarding the breed's health to conformation show judges.
 Due to the low numbers of the breed, two of the most prevalent problems facing the breed today is the popular sire effect and the general problem of genetic diversity within the breed.

+The breed is predisposed to atopic dermatitis.